septechx/twoblade/README.md

 3.  **Set up environment variables:**

     *   Create a `.env` file in the `website` directory.
-    *   Add the following variables, replacing the values with your actual configuration:
+    *   Add the following variable, replacing the values with your actual configuration:
         ```
         PUBLIC_DOMAIN=yourdomain.com
         ```

         **Additional variables:** You may also need to configure the following variables in your `.env` file:
         ```
         DATABASE_URL=postgres://<your-database>
         PUBLIC_DOMAIN=yourdomain.com